Divyaraj015-dot/git-documentation/README.md

 ## 🔧 Git Configuration ##
     git config --global user.name "Your Name"

-  Sets your Git username globally().
+  Set your global Git username.

     git config --global user.email "your-email@example.com"

-   Sets your Git email globally for all repositories.
+   Set your global Git email

 ## 🛠️ Repository Setup ##
     git init

-  Initializes a new Git repository in the current folder.
+ Create a new Git repository locally..

     git clone <repository-url>

-   Clones a remote repository to your local machine.
+   Copy a remote repository to your machine.

     git remote add origin <repository-url>

-   Connects your local repository to a remote GitHub repository.
+  Link your local repo to a remote one.